angular-schule/website-articles/blog/2019-08-ng-deploy/README.md

 hidden: true
 ---

-**With the upcoming version 8.3 of the Angular CLI a new command will be released which has the potential to be a game changer.
+**With version 8.3 of the Angular CLI a new command will be released which has the potential to be a game changer.
 Now, deployments to any target (Firebase, Azure, GitHub pages...) are potentially only one CLI command away.
 In this article we will show you everything you need to know.**

 <hr>